Usbac/wolff/docs/request.md

 `Wolff\Core\Http\Request`

 Wolff offers you a quite useful and complete request object.
+It implements the `Wolff\Core\Http\RequestInterface` interface.

 This can be done to avoid the superglobals of PHP, giving you a more object oriented syntax.